semudd3/GDS_MuddSandoval/README.md

 **Expected outcomes**

-* Predict the distribution of annual maximum discharge at multiple gauged sites in a chosen region for each year
+* Predict monthly maximum discharge at multiple ungauged sites (gauged but withheld from training data) in NC/VA for several years

 * Calibrate uncertainty estimates